wiseman-timelord/MaNTella-Launcher/README.md

 4. Install/move xVASynth to `.\ExampleMantellaDirectory\xVASynth`, keeping things tidy.
 5. Ensure you have LM Studio or whatever with a kickass model.
 I currently advise [this one from huggingface.co](https://huggingface.co/Lewdiculous/L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix).
 I also advise a, q3/q4 (lower is faster) and gguf, version of a model, and run it on 4096 context (this is the default for unrecognised models), even if it has a =>8k context, because speed.
 6. Run the `Mantella-WT.Bat` batch once, to generate the "config.ini" file, then close mantella, and...
 6a.
 For v11, configure the ".\config.ini" after its created.
-Ensure to replace the prompts section from `.\config_ini_updates.txt` to ".\config.ini".
+Ensure to implement updates from `.\config_ini_updates.txt` to ".\config.ini".
 6b. for v12, the configurator will load in a browser next time you run the program, you will need to set that up there, then close mantella.
 7. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch.